bitstadium/HockeySDK-Android/README.md

 LoginManager.verifyLogin(this, getIntent());
 ```

-will switch off authentication.
+will switch the authentication feature off.

 ### 4.5.2 Authentication via email or email and password

-If you want users to authenticate when they first open the app, the following two modes require to enter their HockeyApp login data.
+If you want users to authenticate when they first open the app, the following two modes require them to enter their HockeyApp login data.

 While `LoginManager.LOGIN_MODE_EMAIL_ONLY` requires users to authenticate with their email address, `LoginManager.LOGIN_MODE_EMAIL_PASSWORD` also requires them to enter their password.